gvellut/jncep/README.md

 # Install

-The tool requires Python 3.6+.
+The tool requires Python 3.8+ (versions v46 and prior worked with Python 3.6+).

 To install, launch :